panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 `process.env.USER` is the operating system user name that executes the command.
 The variable has a value of `'dmitri'` because this is my OS user name.

-`process.env.PWD` contains the absolute path to the directory where the executed file (`main.js`) is located.
+`process.env.PWD` contains the absolute path to the directory where the executed file is located.
 Since the executed file path is `/home/dmitri/main.js`, then the current working directory path is `'/home/dmitri/'`.

-These above variables are taken from the environment of the operating system.
+The above variables are taken from the environment of the operating system.

 `process.env.NODE_ENV` variable equals `'production'`.
 This variable, contrary to the 2 above, is defined by the prefix `NODE_ENV=production` of the command `NODE_ENV=production node main.js`.

-If you'd like to provide local default values to certain environment variables, then I recommend you to check the [dotenv](https://github.com/motdotla/dotenv) project.
+If you'd like to provide local defaults to certain environment variables, then check the [dotenv](https://github.com/motdotla/dotenv) project.

 ## 2. *process.env* in a browser environment

 The environment variables, including `process.env`, are accessible to scripts running in the CLI.

-But if you run the same script in a browser environment, then `process.env` is not available.
+`process.env`, however, is not available in a browser environment.
 The browser doesn't define `process.env`.

 Fortunately, *exposing* environment variables to the runtime in the browser can be done using bundlers.
 Let's see how it's done using Vite and Webpack.

 ### 2.1 Vite

-Vite exposes a predefined set of variables using `import.meta.env` object:
+Vite exposes a predefined set of variables through `import.meta.env` object:

 * `import.meta.env.MODE`: is either `'development'` or `'production'`
 * `import.meta.env.PROD`: is `true` in production mode